Brain & Nerve Health

 The cause is unclear, although possible explanations include partial loss of orexin-secreting cells that control wakefulness and sleep.
 Some type 2 cases may experience cataplexy, indicating a transition to type 1.

-Narcolepsy type 2 is marked by excessive daytime sleepiness (EDS) without cataplexy.
+Narcolepsy type 2 is marked by EDS without cataplexy.
 This type typically includes sleep paralysis, a condition in which an individual cannot move while falling asleep or waking up, as well as hypnagogic hallucinations, which are intense, dream-like experiences that occur during the process of falling asleep.

 Here is what Dr George Abraham Ninan, Neurology, Christian Medical College Hospital, Vellore, says: “Though genetic predisposition is the usual culprit, infections such as flu and streptococcal throat infection are known to trigger immune damage to the brain, as well as structural causes such as brain tumours and trauma.”